taatuut/solace-agent-mesh-core-plugins/sam-graph-database/README.md

       # Other configuration...
       query_examples:
         - natural_language: "Show me all employees in the Engineering department"
-          gql_query: "SELECT * FROM employees WHERE department = 'Engineering'"
+          cypher_query: "SELECT * FROM employees WHERE department = 'Engineering'"
         - natural_language: "What are the top 5 highest paid employees?"
-          gql_query: "SELECT name, salary FROM employees ORDER BY salary DESC LIMIT 5"
+          cypher_query: "SELECT name, salary FROM employees ORDER BY salary DESC LIMIT 5"
         - natural_language: "How many orders were placed last month?"
-          gql_query: "SELECT COUNT(*) FROM orders WHERE order_date >= DATE_SUB(CURDATE(), INTERVAL 1 MONTH)"
+          cypher_query: "SELECT COUNT(*) FROM orders WHERE order_date >= DATE_SUB(CURDATE(), INTERVAL 1 MONTH)"
 ```
 ### Example Format and Usage

 Each query example must include:
 1. `natural_language`: The natural language question or request
-2. `gql_query`: The corresponding GQL query that correctly answers the question
+2. `cypher_query`: The corresponding Cypher query that correctly answers the question

 The agent will use these examples to better understand how to translate natural language queries into QQL for your specific database schema and domain.